migpovrap/dotfiles/README.md

 - In the future maybe more??

 ## Installation

+> [!WARNING]
-**Warning:** This are my personal macOS dotfiles and configurations, it's not intended to be used as is, because it is tailored to my personal use case, but feel free to fork it and modify it to your needs or use it as a reference.
+> This are my personal macOS dotfiles and configurations, it's not intended to be used as is, because it's tailored to my personal use case, but feel free to fork it and modify it to your needs or use it as a reference.
 The one line setup sript is intended to be use by me to setup a new machine, or mine after a factory reset.
 It assumes that you will have the secret keys and ssh keys in 1Password, also that some files are stored in specific locations on the machine and Google Drive.
 After all of this if you still want to use it, you shoudl fork it and review all the code and modified it for your needs and preferences.